Eth3rna1/argus/README.md

 # Keylogger in Rust

 ## Getting Started
-The Rust Keylogger depends on two objecs, the `Keylogger` struct, and the `Method` enum; which is used to define how to handle a buffer; the buffer being the collected keys that when the max capacity is hit, the keys are then passed onto the handle function from the `Handle` trait.
+The Rust Keylogger depends on two objecs, the `Keylogger` struct, and the `Method` enum, which is used to define how to handle a buffer; the buffer being the collected keystrokes which are then either sent through email or saved in an arbitrary file.

 ## Examples
-Initializing a keylogger to write the keystrokes onto a file
+Initializing a keylogger to write the keystrokes into a file
 ```rust
 use std::io::Result;
 use keylogger::{